roothide/Bootstrap/README.md

 When installing a tweak, you might see a message saying 'Not Updated'.
 This tweak will need to be updated to support Bootstrap.

-Install the Patcher in the sileo.
+Install RootHide Patcher from Sileo.
 When attempting to install a tweak, press 'Convert'.
 In the share sheet, press the Patcher app.
 When you convert a tweak to be Bootstrap compatible, you're given the option to directly convert simple tweaks or use rootless compat layer.
 If a tweak doesn't work with directly converting, try the rootless compat layer!
 You will need to install rootless-compat as a dependancy.

 You will need to enable Settings (com.apple.Preferences) in AppEnabler to have tweak preferences show up in the Settings app.